The Delta Variant: Everything Parents Need to Know About the COVID Mutation

 But is it time to panic?
 In a word, no. While it is more transmissible, vaccines protect against the variant, and it does not seem to have changed the way COVID impacts children — which is to say, usually mildly.
 That’s a lot to unpack, so let’s get into it.
 Here’s everything parents need to know about the Delta variant.

-What is the Delta variant?
+What Is the Delta Variant?

-Does the Delta variant spread faster or differently?
+Does the Delta Variant Spread Faster or Differently?

 What does this mean in real-world terms?
 Here’s one (terrifying) example: A CCTV camera in Australia documented two people passing each other briefly in a mall.
 One of the people infected the other despite only sharing airspace for a few seconds, genetic analysis confirmed.
 This situation is probably unusual, but it highlights just how transmissible Delta can be.

-Is the Delta variant deadlier?
+Is the Delta Variant Deadlier?

 There’s not enough evidence yet to know whether the Delta variant kills more people.
-However, a large study in Scotland found that Delta leads to hospitalization at twice the rate of the Alpha variant, which was first identified in the UK and is currently the dominant strain in the U.S. This suggests that it may cause more severe disease, but researchers can’t be certain yet.
+However, a large study in Scotland found that Delta leads to hospitalization at twice the rate of the Alpha variant, and an even larger study confirmed this.
+This suggests that it may cause more severe disease, but researchers can’t be certain yet.

-Do the COVID vaccines stop it?
+Do the COVID Vaccines Stop Delta?